CSCI3356Spring2023/DeployExample/README.md

 ## 3.2.
 Create your .python-version file

-Create a new file called `.python-version` on the base of your git repository folder.
+Create a new file called `.python-version` on the base of your git repository folder (no file extension).

 Run the following command to check the version of the python 3 interpreter you are using: